 Financial support is available if you are a Canadian full-time student.
-Please see tru.ca/awards for details.
+See tru.ca/awards for details.

-If you are planning to take the MEd program online, visit Student Awards & Financial Support for more information about financial aid for part- and full-time online students.
+If you are planning to take the MEd program online, visit Student Awards & Financial Aid for more information about financial aid for part- and full-time online students.

 How are classes offered and scheduled?

 Many on-campus classes are offered evenings and weekends and during the summer semester to provide flexibility and availability for people who are working.

 MEd courses available online (through Open Learning) are paced and have a specific start and end date.
 Start dates are in September, January and May, subject to availability, and registration deadlines apply.

 Several (but not all) MEd courses are delivered online (through Open Learning).
 These courses are led by an Open Learning Faculty Member and promote high levels of activity and collaboration.

 On average, how many hours per week are spent in an online course?

 In an online (Open Learning) course, expect to spend 7–10 hours per week on one course.